Interstate 40 in North Carolina: Piedmont region

-After I-40 breaks away from I-85, it heads in a very southeasterly direction toward Chapel Hill, going through rural areas and a forest.
-I-40 parallels NC 86 until NC 86 crosses I-40 at exit 266.
-The interstate then passes more suburban areas as well as northern Chapel Hill and through southern Durham.
-I-40 enters Research Triangle Park (RTP) after an interchange with I-885 and NC 885.
-The Interstate varies in width, from four to eight lanes, depending on the location.
-It serves as a major thoroughfare between Raleigh, Cary, and Durham (the other being US 70).
-After leaving the Research Triangle area, I-40 has an interchange with I-540 near Raleigh–Durham International Airport.
-Several I-40 exits serve Raleigh–Durham, including Aviation Parkway, Airport Boulevard, and I-540.
-I-40 continues to head southeast toward downtown Raleigh.
-I-40 is routed north of Cary and south of William B. Umstead State Park.
-At Wade Avenue, I-40 bears right to head south.
-It then has an interchange with I-440/US 1/US 64 at exits 293A and 293B.
-I-40 then runs a concurrency with US 64 along the south side of Raleigh.
-The concurrency ends at an interchange with I-87/I-440/US 64 at exit 301, where I-40 turns south.
+The concurrent Interstates both enter into western outskirts of the Research Triangle region, in which I-40 diverges from I-85 (exit 163) inside the southern outskirts of Hillsborough, while I-85 continues northeast into central Durham, with east–west access with both I-40 and I-85.
+After the diversion, I-40 continues in the southeasterly direction inside the northern outskirts of Chapel Hill, also following through rural areas including the surrounding forestry area.
+I-40 follows parallel with NC 86 until NC 86 crosses I-40 at exit 266.
+The Interstate continues in the surrounding urban-suburban areas, which are located inside the southern outskirts of Durham.
+I-40 enters into the Research Triangle Park (RTP) after the interchange with I-885 and NC 885.
+It is in this vicinity that the Interstate varies in width, from four to eight lanes.
+After leaving the Research Triangle Park area, I-40 junctions with I-540 near Raleigh–Durham International Airport.
+Several I-40 exits serve the greater Raleigh–Durham area, including Aviation Parkway, Airport Boulevard, and I-540.
+I-40 continues to head southeast further into Raleigh.
+I-40 is routed inside the northern outskirts of Cary and south of William B. Umstead State Park.
+Approaching the Wade Avenue junction, I-40 turns further south, with Wade Avenue giving access to areas that connect to the center of the city.
+I-40 then comes to the interchange with I-440/US 1/US 64 with exits 293A and 293B, in which US 64 merges and subsequently runs concurrently with the Interstate.
+East of the junction, access to Downtown Raleigh is directly accessible from South Saunders Street (which carries US 401, alongside US 70 and NC 50).
+The concurrency of US 64 with I-40, ends with exit 301 (I-87/I-440/US 64), where I-40 continues south from the junction.